My essays about healthy relationships with God, others, & yourself.

 He is learning not to eat the entire pack in 2 minutes because he doesn’t have $ to buy more.

 See how he’s learning about delayed gratification, patience, pacing himself, relishing what he has, and living within his means!
-How many teenagers never learn these lessons!
-How many adults never do!
+How many teenagers never learn this!

 He even paid me a nickel the other day to carry the laundry into the house because he did not want to do it.
 I explained to him that it is one of the small chores he is required to help with and therefore would have to pay me for his portion of the work.
 Amazingly he looked at me square on and asked, “How much?”
 I told him, “One nickel,” and he paused, thought awhile, and finally said “I want to pay you because I don’t want to do it.”